GGE04

 Body mass index (BMI)

 Data show that obesity and overweight are more common among men than among women.
-In 2022, 62.4 % of men aged 16 and over were overweight or obese (BMI above 24.99), while among women of this age this proportion was lower – 56.7 %.
-On the other hand, 1.8 % of men and 2.8 % of women were underweight.
+In 2024, 59.4 % of men aged 15-74 were overweight or obese (BMI above 24.99), while among women of this age this proportion was higher – 60.3 %.
+On the other hand, 1.4 % of men and 2.0 % of women were underweight.

-At the age of 16 to 24, most girls and boys have a normal body weight (74.0 % of girls and 68.5 % of boys, respectively) or even are underweight (12.9 % of girls and 11.3 % of boys).
-On the other hand, overweight or obesity is observed among 13.1 % of girls and 20.3 % of boys.
-Overweight is on the rise in men over 25: in the age group 25 to 44, the majority of men (61.0 %) are overweight or obese and only 38.5 % are normal weight.
-Women, on the other hand, maintain a normal or even underweight for longer and become overweight or obese starting at the age of 45: 66.1 % of women are overweight or obese between the ages of 45 and 64.
-At the age of 65 and over among women, this indicator reaches 76.0 %.
+At the age of 15 to 24, most girls and boys have a normal body weight (66.3 % of girls and 72.8 % of boys, respectively) or even are underweight (8.5 % of girls and 5.5 % of boys).
+On the other hand, overweight or obesity is observed among 25.2 % of girls and 21.8 % of boys.
+Overweight is increasing in both women and men over the age of 35: between the ages of 35 and 44, more than half of women (56.2 %) and men (54.7 %) are overweight or obese, and 41.3 % of women and 36 % of men are of normal weight.
+The highest rates of overweight or obesity are observed in men aged 45 to 54 (75 %) and in women aged 65 to 74 (81.5 %).

 Buying medicine or dietary supplements over the internet